Starmer increases university tuition fees for first time in eight years

 Home Office figures from 2024 showed 16 per cent fewer visa applications were made between July and September than in the same period in 2023.

-Bridget Phillipson is expected to confirm the fee rise on Monday afternoon with an announcement on “higher education reform” in the House of Commons.
+Bridget Phillipson confirmed the fee rise on Monday afternoon with an announcement on “higher education reform” in the House of Commons.

+She said: “Increasing the fee cap has not been an easy decision, but I want to be crystal clear that this will not cost graduates more each month as they start to repay their loans.

+“Universities are responsible for managing their own finances and must act to remain sustainable.
+But members across this House will agree that it is no use keeping tuition fees down for future students if the universities are not there for them to attend.”

 Students in England and Wales currently pay £9,250 per year for university tuition, while in Northern Ireland it costs £4,750 for Northern Irish students.
 In Scotland, it is free to go to university for Scottish students.